ProofSnap smart contracts and digital evidence illustration

 Smart contracts are public by default:

-• Identity of submitter visible (unless using privacy techniques)
+• Identity of the submitter is visible (unless using privacy techniques)

 Legal Recognition